 Formal Volunteering: An estimated six million people 15 years and over volunteer with organisations.

 Informal Volunteering = This is greater at 6.5 million volunteers

 People with disability make up nearly 25% of ALL people volunteering for an organisation.

-In this life, there will never be a world where volunteers are not necessary.
+In this life, there will never be a world where volunteers are unnecessary.

 Why do so many people volunteer to help others without thinking of reimbursement?

 Well, one reason could be that it's inbuilt.